-So, if you are using soy sauce as a substitute for beef broth, make sure that you add some garlic, bay leaves, parsley or other seasonings in order to make the substitute more convincing.
+So, if you are using soy sauce as a substitute for beef broth, make sure that you add some peppercorns, garlic, bay leaves, parsley, or other seasonings in order to make the substitute more convincing.

-In addition, make sure that you add these seasonings in small quantities at a time, especially if you are experimenting with seasonings for the first time.
+In addition, make sure that you add these seasonings in small quantities at a time.
+This is especially important when you experiment with seasonings for the first time.
 Then, proceed to taste your broth before making any additional adjustments.

 In case you find that you’ve added too much seasoning or the substitute does not taste the way you wanted, you can add some more water and start the entire process of tasting and adding again.